 As more baby boomers start falling into this category, the larger will this industry grow.
 By 2030, the early Gen X will also fall into the category of 65+ making it even bigger than before.
 The economic impact of the senior cohort is sizable.
 Research indicates that direct spending on healthcare and on consumer goods and services will increase.

-The Assisted Living Facility is a growing sector which will continue to grow sharply in the coming years.
+The Full Service Assisted Living Facility is a growing sector which will continue to grow sharply in the coming years.
 It will have implication on both the US economy and society.
 Economically it will surpass some of the industries while socially it will become a hub for the elderly where they can experience a new life.

 - ALF will have to incorporate new social entertainment sections to meet the demands of the growing baby boomers.